jhollyhomes/BlazorDesign/README.md

 - `dotnet run` will execute client app

 ### Notes
-- As using TailwindCSS used own Pager display
+- As using TailwindCSS used own Pager display when using Blazor Quickgrid